masato1122/Examples_QE/examples/band_structure2/README.md

 with QuantumEspresso (QE) following the process described below.
 Final results can be found in ``results``.
-While the following process can be run with shell scripts in ``shell``, please follow step by step if it is the first try.
+While the following process can be run with shell scripts in ``shell``, please follow step by step if it's the first try.

 A few things before starting the analysis